ZedWangCS/cesar/README.md

-# CESAR – Property Price Estimation API
+# CESAR – Accomodation Assistant API

+## Intro
+Remember the exitement of moving to a new city?
+But before that we've all been through a hard time looking for the "right" accomoadation.
+Scrolling through endless listings on different websites, looking for an accomodation with affordable and reasonable prices, wondering if the community is acually safe as advertised.
+All these small problems with accomodation are difficult to figure out for a new comer but any of these could entirely ruins the start of a new life.

+That's where CESAR comes in.
+We provides you the fair price and mind you the pitfalls that you might encounter when looking for an accomodation in a new city.

-## What is this?
+## What is CESAR?

-CESAR is a minimal service that estimates the price of a property based on a few basic inputs (surface and number of rooms, and departments).
-Apart from the price estimation, it will also return the suggestion for the property e.g.the safety level of the region.
+CESAR is an Accomodation Assistant which gives an estimate of the price based on the input of the features of the propety(Surfaces, Number of Rooms, Address).
+Moreover it would suggest you the things that you might ignore.

 It is designed as a building block for a real estate platform where users need quick price estimations before making decisions.
-Moreover, it will prevent users falling into price trap e.g. only care about the low price and ignore the low safety level.

 Typical users:

+- new comers to the city who are looking for an accomodation but have no clues about it (foreign students, new employees,new immigrants etc)

-- individuals evaluating a potential purchase, especially for those who has little knowledge about the property price in France(foreign students, immigrants)
+- individuals who are considering about changing their current accomodations but not familiar with the property market

-- platforms providing decision support tools
+- platforms providing decision support tools (suggest suitable listing prices for the property owner)

 ---